The best way to see the seals is to come seal watching in Norfolk, with Bishop’s Boats, who have been operating since 1965!

-The best way to see the wildlife on Blakeney Point is to enjoy a seal trip, with Bishop’s Boats, who have been operating since 1965!
-Blakeney Point has one of the largest Grey seal colony’s in England, and thousands of breeding Sandwich terns that migrate there every March until late August.
+Blakeney Point, on the North Norfolk coast, has one of the largest Grey seal colony’s in England, as well as thousands of breeding Sandwich terns that migrate there every March until late August.
 Common seals spend a lot of time hauled out on the sandbank where they have their pups from June until the end of August.
 Our boats spend plenty of time getting close to the seals which will either be basking on Blakeney Point or popping up around the boat.
-This is closest you will ever get to see seals in their natural habitat.
+This is the closest you will ever get to see seals in their natural habitat.

-For all bookings to see the seals, please be aware that we are operating at a reduced capacity for passenger safety and comfort.
 Please have a quick look at our FAQ’s and news page for the latest information.

 Timetable